hoaproject/Central/README.md

     from('Hoa or Hoathis')
     -> import('Gordon.I~.Freeman.*'); // more complex import

-Libraries are (by default) preloaded for memory concerns.
+When importing, libraries are (by default) preloaded instead of directly loaded for memory concerns.

 ### Exceptions and errors